 - Use the credit card with rental car insurance to book and pay for your rental.
 (This one hurts so bad if you forget...)

 - Understand what kinds of rentals your card may not cover.
-For example, luxury cars, rentals outside the US and Canada, vans, business travel, and long term rentals are often not covered.
+For example, luxury cars, rentals outside the US and Canada, vans, business travel, and long-term rentals (usually defined as more than a few weeks) are often not covered.

 Your responsibility after a rental car crash.
 Or, what you hope your credit card will cover.

 If you get in a crash in a rental car, you can be held responsible for two things.
 Damage to the car itself is probably the one you're most aware of as you maneuver your way out of the rental car parking garage.
 The other is your liability for injuries to other people or their cars or property.